by Alice Von Kannon

 Detail from Jennifer Kloester's private collection of Heyer's writer's notebooks

-Images of Heyer's notes taken from Jane Aiken Hodge's The Private World of Georgette Heyer show several examples of her notes that are more similar to the dictionary than Kloester's later ones, especially in serif capitals for the first letter of words.
+Images of Heyer's notes taken from Jane Aiken Hodge's The Private World of Georgette Heyer show several examples of her printed notes that are more similar to the dictionary than Kloester's later ones, especially in serif capitals for the first letter of words.

 Detail of image from Jane Aiken Hodge's biography, from Heyer's ongoing medieval research.
 The serif capitals are a dead-match for the dictionary.
 The text was apparently copied down to the "g," a probable footnote in the original.
 I can find no other meaning.